Uber and Lyft have long awaited for their entrance into the lucrative Las Vegas market.

-Lyft Promo Code: $10 FREE – Unfortunately, Lyft has scaled back on their promo for free rides, it used to be $50 off ($10 off first 5 rides), but now it’s just a measly $10.
-But, on the brightside, $10 is enough to get you pretty much from the south side of the strip to the north side.
+Lyft Promo Code: $20 FREE – Unfortunately, Lyft has scaled back on their promo for free rides, it used to be $50 off ($10 off first 5 rides), but now it’s just a measly $20, and broken down to $5 per ride for 4 rides.
+But, on the brightside, it’s usually less than $10 to get you pretty much from anywhere on the strip.
 And if you’re new to Vegas and you think you can walk the entire strip.
 Don’t.
 Just don’t.

 - Instructions: Visit this link to redeem where you will be taken to Lyft’s website where you will be instructed to enter your phone number where they will send further instructions to your phone.